nithishkgnani/nithishkgnani.github.io/content/project/acoustic-localization.md

 ### Future
 The results and observations in this project inspired the work on Physically Unclonable Functions (PUF) using acoustic signals and timers.
-_A novel approach for identification of sensor devices through Acoustic PUF, Digital Threats: Research and Practice. https://doi.org/10.1145/3488306_
+_Sensor Identification via Acoustic Physically Unclonable Function, Digital Threats: Research and Practice. https://doi.org/10.1145/3488306_